Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

 The sums are over nearest-neighbor $A$-$B$ and $B$-$B$ pairs and the parameter $u$ =$\frac{4J_{BB}S_B}{3J_{AB}S_{A}}$ and $\overrightarrow{\sigma_j^\alpha}$=$\overrightarrow{S_j^\alpha}$/$S_j^\alpha$ with $\alpha$=$A$ and $B$.
 The interaction within the diamond sublattice ($J_{AA}$) has also been claimed to be important in recent studies~\cite{Winkler:2009p104418,Ederer:2007p064409}.
 In chromite spinels, the magnetic interaction between two Cr is a direct exchange and thus depends strongly on the Cr-Cr distance~\cite{Winkler:2009p104418}.
-The superexchange between $A$ and Cr is mediated through interconnecting oxygen, and the strength will depend on the bond lengths $A$-O and Cr-O, $A$-O-Cr bond angle and the electronic configuration of $A$ ions.
-Due to the presence of multiple magnetic ions at $A$-site with different $A$-O bond lengths leading to a varying strength of $J_{AB}$ and $J_{AA}$, the microscopic description of spin arrangements is expected to be complex in $A^5$Cr$_2$O$_4$ and requires a separate detailed study.
-Interestingly, a direct dependence of magnetic transition temperatures on the average crystal structure of perovskite HEOs has been demonstrated, even though the details of the magnetic features within the magnetically ordered phase is more complicated~\cite{Witte:2019p034406,Sharma:2020p014404,Mazza:2021p094204,Mazza:2022p2200391,Su:2022p2358}.
-In the case of parent $A$Cr$_2$O$_4$ members, the magnetic frustration caused by antiferromagnetic Cr-Cr interactions within the pyrochlore sublattice varies, resulting in a very reduced magnetic ordering temperature compared to the Curie-Weiss temperature ($\theta_\mathrm{CW}$) (Supplementary Table S5).
-As $\theta_\mathrm{CW}$ is a measure of molecular field and considered as an approximate indicator of the strength of mean-field magnetic interaction between the ions~\cite{Mugiraneza:2022p95}, we have focused on finding out any relation between $\theta_\mathrm{CW}$ and the bond lengths at 300 K obtained from the EXAFS analysis.
+The superexchange between $A$ and Cr is mediated through interconnecting oxygen, and the strength will depend on the bond lengths $A$-O and Cr-O, $A$-O-Cr bond angle, and the electronic configuration of $A$ site ions.
+Surprisingly, the $\theta_\mathrm{CW}$, which is a measure of molecular field and considered as an approximate indicator of the strength of mean-field magnetic interaction between the ions~\cite{Mugiraneza:2022p95}, directly correlates with the Cr-Cr distance~\cite{Rudolf:2007p76}.
+Thus, we have focused on finding out the relation between $\theta_\mathrm{CW}$ and the bond lengths at 300 K obtained from the EXAFS analysis.

 The temperature-dependent magnetic susceptibility [$\chi$=$M/H$] for $A^5$Cr$_2$O$_4$, measured under a magnetic field ($H$) of 5000 Oe in field cooled condition has been depicted as an inset of Fig. \ref{fig: Fig 6} (a).
-We found a magnetic transition around 50 K. The main panel represents the fitting of the inverse of dc susceptibility at high temperature using molecular field theory of a ferrimagnet~\cite{Coey2010}
+We found a magnetic transition around 41 K. The main panel represents the fitting of the inverse of dc susceptibility at high temperature using molecular field theory of a ferrimagnet~\cite{Coey2010}